Here’s an easy guide for how to bet NFL games. Learn how to bet on football games with sportsbooks or friends and win more often.

 Different Types of NFL Bets

 Futures bets are made on how teams will finish the regular season.
 Wagers are usually available on which team will win a division, a conference, or the Super Bowl.
 These bets are offered throughout the season, with the odds adjusted to account for actual results.
+It’s also possible to wager on how many games a team will win in a season.
+The win totals are expressed as over/under lines, with odds set for whichever direction the bettor picks.

 Spread bets involve an expected point differential between teams playing each other.
 The point spread is either a negative number for the favorite or a positive number for the underdog.
 There are also odds associated with a spread bet, generally -110 on each team.

-For example, assume the Packers are 6.5 point favorites over the Rams with -110 odds.
+For example, assume the Packers are 6.5-point favorites over the Rams with -110 odds.
 The bettor wins $100 on a $110 bet if the Packers outscore the Rams by at least seven points.

 The final popular wager is the over/under.
 The bettor is simply wagering that the total score for the game will be higher or lower than the total line.
 The odds for both an over and under bet are usually -110.